glasskube/glasskube.dev/blog/2025-03-03-aws-eks-0-downtime/index.md

 Fortunately, both of those issues can be worked around, but the [documentation](https://docs.aws.amazon.com/eks/latest/best-practices/load-balancing.html#_availability_and_pod_lifecycle) is a little nebulous about how everything works in detail.

-## Testing Zero downtime deployments
+## Testing Zero Downtime Deployments

 In what follows, I will describe several solutions to the issues outlined above, all of which are necessary to solve one part of the general problem.
 If you follow along, implementing these solutions for your own application, I suggest testing your changes after each iteration using [`siege`](https://github.com/JoeDog/siege).